Blocking Cross-Site Documents for Site Isolation

 We consider it harmless to block such network responses.

 We only plan to enforce the policy on web renderer processes.
 Extension processes in Chrome are allowed to request more documents (based on the host permissions in the extension's manifest), and we could later enforce a similar policy that accounts for their permissions.
-Plugin processes no longer route their network requests through the renderer process (as of http://crbug.com/286074), so we do not block documents for plugins.
+Plugin processes currently have an exception as well since their requests currently go through the renderer process, but this will be changed in https://crbug.com/778711.

 To measure compatibility, we ran an experiment that collected user metrics on how many network responses would be blocked using our policy.
 Our experiment followed the policy described above, with two caveats.
 First, it incorrectly blocks cross-site SVG files.
 Second, it incorrectly blocks cross-site requests made by extension content scripts.
 Using one week of data collected from Chrome Beta users (using Chrome's opt-in UMA system), we found that 0.16% of network responses were blocked overall, but more than half of these we could prove to be non-disruptive (e.g., error status code).
 Only 0.075% of network responses were potentially disruptive.

 We intend to refine our experiment to avoid blocking content scripts and SVG files.
 Based on the data we collected, we found that content scripts could account for up to 0.009% of responses.
 Accounting for SVG files could let us conclude that up to another 0.063% of responses were not disruptive.
 This suggests that our updated policy could be disruptive for as few as 0.003% of network responses.